fmoliveira/delightful-fediverse-apps/watchlist-for-Zot-apps.md

 *Note*: Tools with open protocol issue (not yet implemented), not fully open sourced code, no documentation at all, or alpha state with development inactive for several months are not added for now.

-### List of projects that have a Zot implementation or have committed to one
+### List of projects that have or are committed to a Zot implementation

 *Note*: most of these projects include both a back-end and a web client, but this list also includes projects that are only a back-end.
 Projects that are only a web app, for use with an existing back-end, will go on the client list [here](https://gitlab.com/fediverse/fediverse.gitlab.io/wikis/watchlist-for-client-apps).